harshvir671/SQLMate-AI-SQL-Assistant/README.md

 GEMINI_API_KEY = "your-key-here"
 ```

-**Streamlit Community Cloud:** open your app's settings → **Secrets**, and
-paste the same `GEMINI_API_KEY = "..."` line there.
-Never commit
-`secrets.toml` to git — add it to `.gitignore`.

-The app reads the key via `st.secrets.get("GEMINI_API_KEY")`.
-If it's not
-configured, pages 1 and the AI-explanation toggle on page 4 show a clear
-warning, while pages 2, 3, and 5 keep working with no key at all.

 Google periodically retires model names (e.g. the entire Gemini 1.5 line was
 shut down in 2026).
 The app defaults to `gemini-flash-latest`, an